 Generally, the normal wash cycle will run for 90 to 115 minutes and is excellent for everyday dishes that don't require a heavy cycle but require more than the delicate or express cycles can offer.
 Please note, this is the most utilized dishwashing cycle because of its reliability, and it pairs well with the add-on functions.

-Often this setting is recommended for protecting the immunocompromised, sanitizing baby bottles and children's dishes to prevent the growth of dangerous bacterias, germs, and molds.
+Often this setting is recommended for protecting the immunocompromised, sanitizing baby bottles and children's dishes to prevent the growth of dangerous bacteria, germs, and molds.

 This particular cycle only runs for approximately 10 to 15 minutes and will simply rinse the dishes with hot water.